Lesley Dill: Exhibitions

 In 2012, Faith & the Devil opened at George Adams Gallery in New York City.
 The show is currently traveling and has been exhibited at the Fine Arts Center Gallery at the University of Arkansas, Fayetteville, AR in 2014, the Clay Center for the Arts and Sciences, Charleston, WV (2014), and the Weatherspoon Art Museum at The University of North Carolina at Greensboro, NC (2014).
 The show continues to travel around the United States.

 In October 2014, Beautiful Dirt opened at Arthur Roger Gallery, New Orleans, LA.

 In 2015, Lesley Dill: Performance as Art opened at McNay Art Museum in San Antonio, TX.

 In 2015, Lesley Dill: Large Photography opened at 315 Gallery in New York, NY.

 In 2016, Myth and Menagerie: Lesley Dill premiered Dill's new work at the Gershman Y Gallery in Philadelphia, PA.

 In April 2016, Durbin Gallery showed Lesley Dill & Emily Dickinson: Poetry and Art at Birmingham-Southern College, Birmingham, AL.

 In March 2016, Dill was the Artist-in-Residence at Fullerton College Art Gallery in Fullerton, CA.

 In 2018, WILDERNESS: Words are where what I catch is me, opened at Nohra Haime Gallery in New York City, marking Dill's first major exhibition in New York since 2014.
 The show then traveled to the Mattatuck Museum, Waterbury, CT.

 From May 29, 2021 - August 22, 2021, the Figge Art Museum in Davenport, IA became the first venue to open Wilderness: Light Sizzles Around Me, an expansive exhibition inspired by 16 historical and fictional figures (1591-1980) all of whom sought peace, justice, or a path to visionary self-expression in tumultuous times.
 Wilderness continues to travel to many other venues: Montgomery Museum of Fine Arts | Montgomery, Alabama October 9, 2021 – January 2, 2022; Bates College Museum of Art | Lewiston, Maine January 28 – March 26, 2022; Canterbury Shaker Village | Canterbury, New Hampshire May 28 – September 11, 2022; Munson Williams Proctor Arts Institute | Utica, New York October 22, 2022 – January 29, 2023; Bernard A. Zuckerman Museum of Art | Kennesaw State University | Kennesaw, Georgia March 4 – May 6, 2023; Ulrich Museum of Art | Wichita State University | Wichita, Kansas August 24 – December 2, 2023.

 Awards and grants

 Dill has been the recipient of awards and grants from such institutions as the Joan Mitchell Foundation, New York Foundation for the Arts, National Endowment for the Arts and the Rockefeller Foundation.
 She was also the recipient of the Anonymous Was A Woman award in 2008, a Center for Book Arts Honoree in 2010, a SGC International Lifetime Achievement in Printmaking Award in 2013, and the Falk Visiting Artist Residency at the University of North Carolina at Greensboro in 2014–15.
 She was named a Fellow of the John Simon Guggenheim Memorial Foundation in 2017.
 In 2019, Dill received both the Smith College Museum of Art Centennial award and the Emily Dickinson Museum's Tell It Slant Award.
+Lesley received the Smithsonian Artist Research Fellowship Award, an innovative research based residency from 2023 - 2024.